Bruce Keogh: Clinical medical career (1980–2007)

-His work with Paolo Camici using PET scanning to identify hibernating myocardium in people with heart failure in the mid 1990s helped transform surgery for heart failure worldwide.
-He performed the first successful transabdominal, off pump gastroepiploic artery bypass graft to the heart in the UK and was among the first to adopt minimally invasive, direct coronary artery bypass surgery, thoracoscopic mitral valve surgery and warm blood cardioplegia for myocardial protection.
+His work with Paolo Camici using PET scanning to identify hibernating myocardium in people with heart failure in the mid-1990s helped transform surgery for heart failure worldwide.
+He performed the first successful transabdominal, off-pump gastroepiploic artery bypass graft to the heart in the UK and was among the first to adopt minimally invasive, direct coronary artery bypass surgery, thoracoscopic mitral valve surgery and warm blood cardioplegia for myocardial protection.

 Keogh has been active on many medical and professional committees.
 He has been secretary and president of the Society for Cardiothoracic Surgery in Great Britain and Ireland, Secretary General of the European Association for Cardio-Thoracic Surgery a director of the Society of Thoracic Surgeons in the US. and president of the Cardiothoracic Section of the Royal Society of Medicine.
 He is an elected member of the American Association for Thoracic Surgery and a Fellow of the European Society of Cardiology.

 He has served on the Council of the Royal College of Surgeons of England, the Joint Committee on Intercollegiate Examinations and the Specialist Advisory Committee on Higher Surgical Training for cardiothoracic surgery.
 In addition, he has served as a member of the Civil Aviation Authority Medical Advisory Panel, and on the trustee board for the National Confidential Enquiry into Patient Outcome and Death and the Board of the Picker Institute.
 He has sat on the editorial boards of Heart and the Journal of the Royal Society of Medicine.
-Throughout his clinical career he had a strong relationship with the British Heart Foundation having been a BHF junior research fellow, senior lecturer, member of the Research Grants Committee and Council member.
+Throughout his clinical career, he had a strong relationship with the British Heart Foundation, having been a BHF junior research fellow, senior lecturer, member of the Research Grants Committee and Council member.

-Prior to becoming medical director of the National Health Service, he served on the National Coronary Heart Disease Taskforce, the NHS Standing Medical Advisory Committee, and was chairman of the NHS Information Taskforce on Clinical Outcomes for the Department of Health.
+Prior to becoming medical director of the National Health Service, he served on the National Coronary Heart Disease Taskforce and the NHS Standing Medical Advisory Committee, and was chairman of the NHS Information Taskforce on Clinical Outcomes for the Department of Health.
 He has also served as Commissioner on the Commission for Health Improvement and the Healthcare Commission, where he chaired the Clinical Strategy Group.